Feefo logo

 The Renters' Rights Act is new legislation which has been brought in by the government to overhaul laws around renting.
 It is said to be the most significant change to housing law of the past 30 years, and will impact every aspect of the letting industry.

-The act gained Royal Assent in October 2025, and its new laws will be phased in over the coming months.
+The act gained Royal Assent in October 2025, and its new laws will be phased in over the coming months, starting with phase 1 on 1st May, 2026.

 • What will change and how will it affect me?